A teacher took in a young apprentice to transmit him all his knowledge.

 One day, the young apprentice ashamed of not being able to fulfill the request of his teacher, said:

-- Master, I'm really not able to fulfill your request to bring the two pots of water.
-One has cracks and loses water along the way.
+– Master, I’m really not able to fulfill your request to bring the two pots of water.
+One has breaks and loses water along the way.

 The teacher replied:

-- Boy, don’t be sorry for that.
-Thanks to the cracks of your bucket we have daily fresh flowers that brighten our view and cheers us with its scent.
+– Boy, don’t be sorry about that.
+Thanks to the breaks of your bucket we have daily fresh flowers that brighten our view and cheers us with its scent.

 The boy surprised, asked: